ldtteam/MinecoloniesWiki/source/tutorials/getting-started.md

 ## Detailed Walkthrough
 <br>

-If you're here, **CONGRATULATIONS!** You have already <a href="#install">installed</a> MineColonies and are ready to embark on an adventure to explore, conquer and establish your own colony.
+If you're here, **CONGRATULATIONS!** You have already <a href="#install">installed</a> NineColonies and are ready to embark on an adventure to explore, conquer and establish your own colony.
 Work hard and turn it into a thriving town.
 Hone your leadership skills and grow grow grow into a city!
 Lastly, can you be a grand leader and finally achieve a metropolis?
-(Check your ingame MineColonies Achievements.)
+(Check your ingame NineColonies Achievements.)

 <p style="text-align:center;"><img src="../../assets/images/tutorial/achievements.png" alt="Achievements"></p>